 - 34. On 6 September 2012 the Government announced, as part of a package of measures to support economic growth, that permitted development rights would be introduced to better enable change of use from commercial to residential purposes.
 The changes came into force on 30th May 2013. - 35.
 The new rights are for a time-limited period of three years, and the Government will consider towards the end of that period whether they should be extended indefinitely.
 The change has been accompanied by a tightly drawn prior approval process which will cover significant transport and highway impacts, and development in areas of high flood risk, land contamination and safety hazard zones. - 36.
 Alongside the new permitted development rights, the Government announced that local authorities would be given an opportunity to seek an exemption for specific parts of their locality.
-DMBC applied for an exemption for designated high quality employment areas and the Waterfront area.
+The Council applied for an exemption for designated high quality employment areas and the Waterfront area.
 This application, in common with the majority of others around the country, was unsuccessful. - 37.
-Whilst the Council would not necessarily resist applications for change of use in rational locations, or self contained areas, the permittance of sporadic conversions could prejudice the letting of adjacent office space. - 38.
+Whilst the Council would not necessarily resist applications for change of use in rational locations, or self -contained areas, the permittance of sporadic conversions could prejudice the letting of adjacent office space. - 38.
 Article 4 of the Permitted Development Order (as amended in 2010) allows a Local Planning Authority (LPA) to apply a Direction to withdraw the permitted rights granted by the Order, where it is satisfied it is expedient that development should not be carried out, unless permission is granted for it by application. - 39.
 Ensuring that the change of use or any demolition of the building(s) requires planning permission does not necessarily prevent such development taking place but it will allow the LPA some control to fully consider the wider implications of the works, and ensure that the views of others, with an interest in this matter, are able to be fully taken into account before a decision is taken. - 40.
-It is therefore proposed that, should the Council consider that there are exceptional circumstances to do so, DMBC apply an Article 4 Direction to control demolition and change of use of The Waterfront (except for the Point North building which will be subject to controls over demolition only due to the recent planning approval for residential conversion). - 41.
-A report on the above will be taken to the Development Control Committee on 17th February 2014.
+It is therefore proposed that, should the Council consider that there are exceptional circumstances to do so, the Council apply an Article 4 Direction to control demolition and change of use of The Waterfront (except for the Point North building which will be subject to controls over demolition only due to the recent planning approval for residential conversion). - 41.
+A report on the above will be taken to the Development Control Committee on 17th February 2014. - 42.
+On consideration of the information contained in this report, the Cabinet, at its meeting held on 12th February, 2014, resolved to recommend the Council to approve the proposals set out in paragraph 53 below.